 The second criterion is Bound on Characteristics.
 Selecting this options causes the Model Selector to reconfigure.
 The reconfigured window is shown below

-Use this option to select systems for inclusion or exclusion in your Linear System Analyzer based on their time response characteristics.
+Use this option to select systems for inclusion or exclusion in your response plot based on their time response characteristics.
 The panel directly above the buttons describes how to set the inclusion or exclusion criteria based on which selection criteria you select from the reconfigured Selection Criteria Setup panel.

 You can group the plots by inputs, by outputs, or both by selecting I/O Grouping from the right-click menu, and then selecting Inputs, Outputs, or All.

 For example, if you select Outputs, the step plot reconfigures into 3 plots, grouping all the outputs together on each plot.
 Each plot now displays the responses from one of the inputs to all of the MIMO system’s outputs, for all of the models in the array.